 Who Qualifies for Membership

-Members certified as technicians generally come from an accredited one or two year technicians program at a technical college.
-Members certified as Engineering or Applied Science Technologist generally comes from a two or three year Technology program at a technical college.
+Members certified as technicians generally come from a CTAB accredited one or two year Technician program at a technical college.
+Members certified as Engineering or Applied Science Technologist generally come from a CTAB accredited two or three year Technology program at a technical college.

 Internationally educated professionals who have an equivalent technical education or an engineering degree, acceptable to the Panel of Examiners, may also meet the academic requirements.
 Internationally educated engineering and engineering technology professionals are encouraged to apply to CTTAM for membership / certification.
 A complete list of disciplines can be found at Disciplines of Registration.

 Each applicant is assessed on an individual basis.
 In addition to the education, each applicant must have two years of relevant work experience in their field before being certified.
-However, newcomers to Canada who meet the academic requirements are granted up to one year of experience from outside of Canada and must gain one additional year of relevant Canadian experience.
+However, newcomers to Canada who meet the academic requirements are granted up to one year of experience from outside of Canada and must gain one additional year of relevant Canadian work experience.
 The experience needs to be verified by three (3) qualified references.